 As most of you guys know, I have a thing for Volvo and the brand they have become.
 These days they’re making some fantastic vehicles and as far as I can tell, they are well worth the money.
 So when I was given the invitation to the launch of their new S60, I jumped at the chance.

 Interior wise it’s rather smart but also easy to access everything and use.
 Build quality is incredible as are the seats.
-They have the ability of being really comfortable but also hold you in rather well.
-On the cars Parks Ayr had, they all had a mixture of leather & cloth in the seats and the quality of them were great.
-Rear space was also very good with a decent amount of leg & headroom and with a fold down arm rest with a cubby hole, a shallow tray & integrated cup holders it’s a nice place to be for rear passengers, however there is an issue with it which I’ll mention a bit later on towards the end.
+They have the ability to be really comfortable but also hold you in rather well.
+On the cars Parks Ayr had, they all had a mixture of leather & cloth in the seats and the quality of them was great.
+Rear space was also very good with a decent amount of leg & headroom and with a fold-down armrest with a cubby hole, a shallow tray & integrated cup holders it’s a nice place to be for rear passengers, however there is an issue with it which I’ll mention a bit later on towards the end.

-At the moment, the only powertrain is available is the 250bhp T5 automatic, unfortunately there is no diesels available for this model however there will be both hybrid versions and performance versions as well.
+At the moment, the only powertrain is available is the 250bhp T5 automatic, unfortunately, there are no diesel options available for this model however there will be both hybrid versions and performance versions as well.
 I have confirmation from the dealer that the ‘Polestar Engineered’ version will be coming to the UK which means 400bhp from its 2.0 4 pot which is crazy considering a CLA45 AMG has in region of 300bhp.

 By Alex Jebson